3 Simple and Functional Steps to Practice Mindfulness

 3. Focus on your thoughts.
-Instead of pushing them away or avoiding them, simply observe them without judgement.
-Begin to develop an new relationship to your thoughts and loosen their hold on you.
+Instead of pushing them away or avoiding them, simply observe them without judgment.
+Begin to develop a new relationship with your thoughts and loosen their hold on you.
 You will begin to see that thoughts are like visitors, you can invite them to come and go.

-If you want more information on ways to release anxiety, work through depression, and live more fully in the present, you can call today 954.391.5305 ext 2 or visit my website.
+If you want more information on ways to release anxiety, work through depression, and live more fully in the present, you can call today at 954-391-5305 or visit my website.

 I look forward to helping you live more in the present moment!